dataloop-ai-apps/pipeline-templates/mlops/active_learning/README.md

 #### Pipeline Variables
+It's recommended to use pipeline variables and enter the necessary IDs for each variable for optimal use.

 The pipeline uses variables that need to be configured:
 - `Raw Dataset` - the unannotated dataset with images
 - `Best Model` - the model ID for the current best model